rduplain/qwerty.sh/README.md

 The qwerty.sh script is provided over HTTPS which is encrypted by [Let's Encrypt](https://letsencrypt.org/).
 This encryption initiates a web of trust:

-* Determine details (e.g. a checksum) which validate a given file.
+* Determine details (e.g. a checksum or git) which validate a given file.
 * Get the qwerty.sh script, knowing that it transmitted through HTTPS.
 * Tell the qwerty.sh script known details about the target file to download.